 Mark Winfield

-Mark Winfield is a professor of environmental and urban change at York University, and co-chair of the faculty’s Sustainable Energy Initiative.
+Mark Winfield is a professor at the faculty of environmental and urban change at York University, and co-chair of the faculty’s Sustainable Energy Initiative.

 You are welcome to republish this Policy Options article online or in print periodicals, under a Creative Commons/No Derivatives licence.